-(106-304 or 606-304; 106-404 or 606-404) 4 credits The Spanish program has been developed for use in Secondary III, IV and V. Four credits are assigned for each year.
+(106-304 or 606-304; 106-404 or 606-404) 4 credits

 Compulsory subject in Secondary III of the Applied General Education Path.
 It may also be offered as an elective in Secondary III of the General Education Path.

 Elective subject that must be offered in Secondary IV of the Applied General Education Path and may also be offered in the General Education Path during the three years of Cycle Two and in Secondary V of the Applied General Education Path.